LPBeaulieu/Typewriter-OCR-TintypeText/README.md

   four or fewer letters, one could make up for the missing letters by using any character (other than "#") overlaid with a hashtag, which will be interpreted by the code as an empty string, and will not impact the meaningful text on the line in the final rich text format (RTF) document.
-- The <b>hashtag character is reserved</b> for designating typos, as a hyphen or equal sign overlaid with a hashtag are very similar to a hashtag character by itself and would lead to optical character recognition (OCR) accuracy loss if it were used as a regular character.
+- The <b>hashtag character is reserved</b> for designating typos, as a hyphen or equal sign overlaid with a hashtag are very similar to a hashtag character by itself and would lead to OCR accuracy loss if it were used as a regular character.
 - It should be noted that the typewriter with which the code was developped  (1968 Olivetti Underwood Lettra 33, you can test out my model and dataset at the following link: https://drive.google.com/drive/folders/1t2OW0AkKHH7sAIvgfbhd_2scFXG294a2?usp=sharing) doesn’t have specific type slugs for number one (1) nor zero (0).
 After the OCR step, the Python code will interpret whether the surrounding characters are also digits and assign the value to instances of lowercase “L” and uppercase “O” accordingly.
 It also converts the uppercase “O” to zero if it is